Chaitanyakrishna294/DataScience/README.md

 Observed that different models might gives different results depending on the data complexity.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-# Day 2: Linear Regression - Predicting Numbers 📉
+# Day 2: Linear Regression

-For **Day 2**, I moved from Classification to **Regression**.
+For **Day 2**, I moves from Classification to **Regression**.
-While Classification categorizes data (A vs B), Regression predicts continuous values (like prices, temperature, or scores).
+While in classification categorizes data (A vs B), but in Regression predicts continuous values (like prices, temperature, or scores).

-## 📋 Project: Score Predictor
+📋 Project: Score Predictor
-I built a simple AI that predicts a student's test score based on the number of hours they studied.
+I built a simple Logic that predicts a student's test score based on the number of hours they studied.

-## 🧠 The Math: Linear Regression
+🧠 The Math Behind Linear Regression
 The model tries to fit a straight line through the data points using the equation:
 $$y = mx + c$$
 * **y**: The Score (Target)